lutzfischer/xiFDR/README.md

 | Coverage                                 | number of fragments matched / max number of theoretical fragments                                                                               |

 ## Calculating FDR for crosslinking MS data with xiFDR

+xiFDR reads in search results from xiSEARCH in .csv format or from other search engines.
+It then performs FDR filtering and writes out results in .csv and .mzIdentML formats.

 ### The interface
 The interface should be loaded via the executable files "startWindows.bat"/"startUnix.sh"/"startMacOS.command" depending on whether the program is run in Windows, Linux or Mac.
 It is not advisable to run the .jar file directly as this may not detect the correct encoding, which will impact writing the .mzIdentML file.